 With proper planning and a good team of professionals working for you, this doesn’t have to be overwhelming.

 Working With Professionals on Same-Sex Estate Planning

 Same-sex estate planning can be complex.
-It depends on what you own, what you owe, where you live, and what your wishes are for after you’re no longer living.
+It depends primarily on four key factors: what you own, what you owe, where you live, and what you wish to happen after you pass.